Keep It in the Family (American game show): Gameplay

 The game involved two five-member teams of families, each starting the game with 200 points.
 In each round, the teams were shown a prize, after which they were given a category and then alternated bidding for control.
 The difficulty of the question also increased with the amount of the bid.
 Bidding was played as an auction until one team either challenged their opponents or bid the 100 point maximum.

 The winning bid team was then asked a five-part question, with the youngest members generally getting the easier question parts and the older members getting the difficult parts.
 When a family answered all five parts of the question correctly, they received the amount of their bid plus the prize; if, however, a team missed any part of the question, the amount of their bid was deducted from their score.

 The game continued until one team scored 350 points and won the game.
 However, if a team's score fell below 100 points, that team automatically lost.
 The winners then faced a new family.
 Regardless of the outcome, all teams kept whatever prizes they won during their stay.

 Episode status

 The series is believed to have been destroyed as per network practices of the era.
 Only the premiere is known to exist and has been seen on the internet.

 Foreign version

 In the United Kingdom, a version was broadcast on ITV in 1958.
-The host for this version was actor Bill Owen, who would later star in the BBC sitcom Last of the Summer Wine.
+The host for this version was actor Bill Owen.